dtonhofer/testing_h2_and_spring_jdbc/README.md

 ### Test 6: Eliciting "Deadlock" (using a read)

+(Working on unifiying Test 6 and Test 7)

 Here is a scenario for a "deadlock", which occurs when the database engine finds that the transactions have pretzelized themselves.
 The exception raised is a [`JdbcSQLTransactionRollbackException`](https://h2database.com/javadoc/org/h2/jdbc/JdbcSQLTransactionRollbackException.html) with the message
 `Deadlock detected.
 The current transaction was rolled back`.